 Infographic: What factors matter for college acceptance?

-See the various factors colleges look at a variety of factors when considering applicants for acceptance at their school.
-(Updated for 2019.)
+Learn about the various factors colleges' admissions teams look at when considering applicants for acceptance at their school.
+(Updated for 2023)

 BY Hannah Buchholz

 The factors that matter to admissions counselors for colleges continue to change.
 Before the pandemic, colleges started moving away from using SAT and ACT scores as a factor of considerable importance in their decisions.
 The pandemic sped up college’s decisions to not use it as a factor.
 Now, a few years removed from the pandemic, some universities are again emphasizing the importance of SAT and ACT test scores.

 If you plan on attending college after high school, every class and extracurricular seemingly impacts the strength of your college application.
 Our Guidance Team at LuHi is very well-versed in what factors matter most in the college decision process.
 Here are 3 tips from their office: